MOFAD and Education

 The Story of Chop Suey

 Young students will see, smell, hear, and touch while learning about the Chinese immigrant experience and “Chop Suey Madness,” the phenomenon that swept the US 100 years ago, making Chinese American food popular everywhere.
-Students will touch a real wok, collaboratively create a recipe for chop suey, explore a real fortune cookie machine, and fold their own origami fortune cookie to take home.
+Students will touch a real wok, try their hand at using chop sticks, explore a real fortune cookie machine, and fold their own origami fortune cookie to take home.

 recipes for success